-MARION — The Grant County Sheriff's Office is searching for a second suspect connected to the April shooting death of 17-year-old Julio "Lio" Matamoros of Marion.
+MARION — The Grant County Sheriff's Office has taken a second suspect into custody for their connection to the April shooting death of 17-year-old Julio "Lio" Matamoros of Marion.

-Authorities are now seeking 19-year-old Jonathan Balsis, who is wanted on charges of robbery resulting in serious bodily injury, felony murder, and conspiracy to commit robbery.
+Nineteen-year-old Jonathan Balsis, who is wanted on charges of robbery resulting in serious bodily injury, felony murder and conspiracy to commit robbery was taken into custody on Thursday.

 The incident unfolded on April 21 when Grant County Central Dispatch received a report of a shooting at 1555 South Western Avenue in Marion.